canonical/mysql-router-operator/README.md

 The Charmed MySQL Router Operator is a database proxy for Group Replicated MySQL clusters.

-The proxy sit between the MySQL cluster and a client application, e.g.:
+The proxy sits between the MySQL cluster and a client application, e.g.:

 ```mermaid
 flowchart TD